btozer/gmg/README.md

     alias gmg='python ~/anaconda/lib/python3/site-packages/gmg/gmg.py'

-NB. for MAC OS users you may nned to invoke pythonw instead of python if you receive the message:
+NB. for macOS users you may need to invoke pythonw instead of python if you receive the message:

     This program needs access to the screen.
 Please run with a Framework build of python, and only when you are logged in